Are Entitled Millennials Really America’s Most Spoiled Generation?

 The best measurement of success for parents is raising successful kids.
 Millennials’ parents had to prove to the world that their choice to embark on the parenthood journey was correct.

-They pushed their kids to succeed in every aspect of their life.
+They pushed their kids to succeed in every aspect of their lives.
 Millennial kids knew they were college-bound before they even entered high school.
 They were forced into team sports and after-school activities to fill their resumes.

 On the flip side, they learned that they were special, talented, blessed beings who deserved the world.
+And we wonder why Millennials are so entitled.

 Changing Technological Landscape

-It’s not all the parent’s fault, though.
+It’s not all the parents’ fault, though.
 Millennials were born during a cultural paradigm shift.
 They came of age with the internet and were the first generation who could communicate with peers across communities, schools, and nations.

 They gained perspective from those outside their immediate circles and internalized it, realizing that the way they did things wasn’t always the right way.

-Millennials all Grown Up
+Millennials All Grown Up

 Millennials are now adults ranging from their mid-twenties to early forties.
 They have a reputation for valuing work-life balance, collaboration, and engagement.
-Millennials don’t worship work for work’s sake and would rather spend their time on personal development than on earning an extra dollar.
+Millennials don’t worship work for work’s sake and would rather spend their time on personal development than earning an extra dollar.

 Boomers and Gen Xers sigh in exasperation at Millennials’ attitudes but never stop to consider whether they have a point.